lincc-frameworks/lf-workflow-dash/README.md

 <!--- ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/OliviaLynn/lf-workflow-dash/ci.yml) --->
 <!--- [![codecov](https://codecov.io/gh/OliviaLynn/lf-workflow-dash/branch/master/graph/badge.svg)](https://codecov.io/gh/OliviaLynn/lf-workflow-dash) --->

-# LF Workflow Dashboard
+# LF Workflow Dash

 [![view](https://img.shields.io/badge/view:-666666?style=for-the-badge)](#)
 [![link-to-dash](https://img.shields.io/badge/LF_Dashboard-7b6db0?style=for-the-badge)](https://olivialynn.github.io/lf-workflow-dash/)
 [![link-to-rail-dash](https://img.shields.io/badge/RAIL_Dashboard-b07b6d?style=for-the-badge)](https://olivialynn.github.io/lf-workflow-dash/rail.html)

-**LF Workflow Dashboard** is your simple solution for effortlessly monitoring and managing GitHub Actions workflows.
+**LF Workflow Dash** is your simple solution for effortlessly monitoring and managing GitHub Actions workflows.
 Track workflows across any number of repositories, view statuses, run times, and more, all in one customizable dashboard.

-Powered by the [GitHub REST API](https://docs.github.com/en/rest), LF Workflow Dashboard regularly retrieves data on your chosen GitHub Actions workflow runs and updates the dashboard HTML.
+Powered by the [GitHub REST API](https://docs.github.com/en/rest), LF Workflow Dash regularly retrieves data on your chosen GitHub Actions workflow runs and updates the dashboard HTML.
 This automated process is managed through scheduled GitHub workflows and can be hosted easily using GitHub Pages."

 ## Getting Started

 This section will guide you through the steps to get started with monitoring your GitHub Actions workflows.

-You can modify `tracked_workflows.yaml` in this repo if you want to make changes to the LF Dashboard, or you can fork this repo and build your own dashboard.
+You can modify `tracked_workflows.yaml` in this repo if you want to make changes to the LF dashboard, or you can fork this repo and build your own dashboard.

 ### Option 1: Modify the LF Dashboard